-News and updates from Clinton School graduates for the month of October 2019.
+News and updates from Clinton School of Public Service graduates from across the country for the month of September 2020.

 The Clinton School Speaker Series not only enhances the education of Clinton School students, but also provides a venue for the public to engage in intellectual discussions on the issues of the day.